 MYB: Apple avoiding billions in taxes?

 however, do we want groups to pay more taxes?
-While US presidential applicants bemoan crumbling infrastructure (paid for by way of, sure, taxes) and the aggregate of unemployment and pensions for a getting old population is stretching governments’ finances more than ever, then sure we do.
+While US presidential applicants bemoan crumbling infrastructure (paid for by way of, sure, taxes) and the aggregate of unemployment and pensions for a getting old population is stretching governments’ finances more than ever, then surely we do.
 The amounts probably to be had been staggering.
-A quick records of tax havens in 2009 reckoned that individuals use them to keep away from between $800 billion and $1 trillion in tax every yr.
+Quick records of tax havens in 2009 reckoned that individuals use them to keep away from between $800 billion and $1 trillion in tax every yr.
 You could multiply that regularly over for corporations.
-That could repave a variety of old roads, build many new hospitals and faculties, and amplify a spread of social applications to assist the ones struggling to pay their payments.
+That could repave a variety of old roads, build many new hospitals and faculties, and amplify a spread of social applications to help those struggling to pay their payments.